- Applicant Eligibility

 Q. What kind of research projects is the Trust looking to support?

 The Trust aims to support excellent research projects in any subject or field.
 The nature of the research activities will be determined by the academic field of the applicants and the topic of the proposals.
 Activities in support of the research study could include but are not limited to: field work, data collection, archive and library visit; development and testing of a new methodology or concept; surveys, interviews or focus groups; laboratory tests or experiments.
-Applications primarily seeking support for the organisation of conferences, seminars, workshops, knowledge exchange or public engagement events or networks will not be considered.

 Q. I have been working on my project and need funding to complete it.
 Is it possible to apply to finish the project?